camaraproject/Governance/ProjectCharter.md

 **Deliverables**

-The following deliverables are provided by the CAMARA Project:
+The following deliverables are provided by the CAMARA Project (all materials developed in relation to the CAMARA Project will be developed under the Apache-2.0 license):
 -	Service API code (incl. reference implementation for transformation functions) and documentation and
 -	Test plan, cases and tools